Ethnic groups in Baltimore: European Americans

 White people in Baltimore are predominantly non-Hispanic people of European descent.
 Some of the larger European ethnic groups in Baltimore include Germans, the Irish, the English, Eastern Europeans, Italians, the French, and Greeks.

 In 2000, 7,214 European-born immigrants lived in Baltimore, comprising 24.3% of all foreign-born residents of the city.
 This made Europe the third largest region of origin for immigrants after Latin America and Asia.

-In September 2014, 6,262 European immigrants lived in Baltimore, making Europe the fourth largest region of origin for immigrants after Latin America, Asia, and Africa.
-In the same year the most commonly spoken European languages included Spanish, French, German, Greek, Russian, Polish, various Slavic languages, Portuguese, Hungarian, Yiddish, various Scandinavian languages, and Serbo-Croatian.
+Per data published in September 2014, 6,262 European immigrants lived in Baltimore, making Europe the fourth largest region of origin for immigrants after Latin America, Asia, and Africa.
+In 2011, the European languages spoken in Baltimore by people who spoke English "less than very well" included Spanish, French, German, Greek, Russian, Polish, various Slavic languages, Portuguese, Hungarian, Yiddish, various Scandinavian languages, and Serbo-Croatian.

 Albanians

-In 1920, there was only one foreign-born White person in the city of Baltimore who spoke the Albanian language.
+In the 1920 census, there was only one foreign-born White person in the city of Baltimore who spoke the Albanian language as their mother tongue.

-In September 2014, immigrants from Albania were the one-hundredth and fifteenth largest foreign-born population in Baltimore.
+In 2011, immigrants from Albania were the one hundred and fifteenth largest foreign-born population in Baltimore.

 Austrians

 It is difficult to determine how many people in Baltimore are of Austrian descent.
 During the 1800s, the Austrian Empire and later Austria-Hungary included many countries that are now independent, including Austria, Hungary, the Czech Republic, Slovakia, Bosnia and Herzegovina, Croatia, Slovenia, large portions of Serbia and Romania, and small parts of Italy, Montenegro, Poland, and Ukraine.
 Though many immigrants from the Austro-Hungarian Empire belonged to a wide variety of ethnic and national groups, immigrants from the Empire were classified as "Austrians" by the United States Census Bureau up until 1881.
 Because of this, it is also difficult to know an accurate count for immigrant groups such as Czechs and Slovaks before that time.
 Furthermore, most Austrians who immigrated to the U.S. traveled first through Germany to reach the Port of Bremen, where they would embark on Norddeutscher Lloyd ships to Baltimore.
 Because of this, many Austrians were recorded as Germans in the census records.
 Many of these Austrians settled in the immigrant neighborhood of Locust Point.

 In 1940, 1,984 immigrants from Austria lived in Baltimore.
 These immigrants comprised 3.3% of the city's foreign-born White population.
 In total, 2,972 people of Austrian birth or descent lived in the city, comprising 2.9% of the foreign-stock White population.

-In the 1960 United States Census, Baltimore was home to 4,031 Austrians.
+In the 1960 United States census, Baltimore was home to 4,031 Austrians.

-In September 2014, immigrants from Austria were the ninety-eighth largest foreign-born population in Baltimore.
+In 2011, immigrants from Austria were the ninety-eighth largest foreign-born population in Baltimore.